-There seems to be a buzz in the air -- on social media and in person, more and more people are chatting about the places they’ll go and the trips they’ll take, now that the COVID-19 vaccine is readily available and as the world of travel returns to some state of “normal.”
+There seems to be a buzz in the air -- on social media and in person, more and more people are chatting about the places they’ll go and the trips they’ll take later this year and into 2023.

 Full disclosure: This article is NOT sponsored by the state of Colorado.
 I’m just a person who loves the mountains, and I thought I’d share some reasons as to why that is.
 I’ve had some truly epic vacations in Colorado over the years, and I lived there for a semester in college, as well.

 And I too am always planning that next big trip (sometimes on paper; sometimes in my head).
-So, just like I shared about the great state of California back in March, today, I think we should chat about Colorado.
+So, just like I shared about the great state of California, today, I think we should chat about Colorado.
 Here’s why ...

 1. The hiking/great outdoors are unparalleled.